Last Modified on Jun 19, 2014

 The cause of Huntington’s disease involves the inheritance of a defect in a single gene.
 The disorder is considered an autosomal dominant disorder, meaning that an individual must only inherit one copy of the defective gene to develop the condition.

-Huntington’s Disease Remedies
+Remedies for Huntington’s Disease

 While there is presently no cure for Huntington’s disease, several options are available to slow the progression of the disorder and to treat the associated symptoms.
 Supplements including Coenzyme Q-10 and vitamin E are effective at supporting the body’s natural defense against the progression of the disease.
 Additionally a dietary flavonoid fisetin, found naturally in strawberries and other fruits and vegetables may help slow the onset of motor issues and delays caused by Huntington’s disease.
 Body cleansing as well as following a clean diet aid in the elimination of toxins and parasites that may be the underlying cause of Huntington’s disease as well.
 Additional treatment supports include taking cayenne and drinking hot green tea regularly.